Peppermint-Lab/peppermint/README.md

 - ⚙️ **Docker-Ready**: Quickly deploy using docker
 - ✅ **Usage**: No barriers to use with complete documentation on how to complete tasks

+## Roadmap

+There is currently a trello roadmap available which is updated daily - https://trello.com/b/tOMsptar/peppermint

 ## Documentation

 We have started working on creating documentation for peppermint which covers development to general usage.
 Click <a href="https://pmint.dev/docs/gettingStarted">here</a> to be taken directly there.

 ## Installing locally for development